BranislavBajuzik/ColorWallpaper/README.md

 - `-d`/`--display` `NAME`
   - Overrides the display name of the `--color`.
 Empty string disables the name row.
 - `--min-contrast` `CONTRAST`
   - Min contrast of `--color` and `--color2`, if `--color2` is `inverted`.
-RuntimeError will be raised if this can not be satisfied.
+Will be raise if this can not be satisfied.
 Defaults to `1`
 - `--overlay-color` `COLOR`
   - Used to specify color of potential overlay, like icons or text.
 - `--overlay-contrast` `CONTRAST`
   - Min contrast of --color and --overlay-color.
-RuntimeError will be raised if this can not be satisfied.
+Will be raise if this can not be satisfied.
 Defaults to `1`

 Display options
 - `-r`/`--resolution` `RESOLUTION`